vishalrjpt02/North-Rembebers/README.md

   2. Student Management university Application.

-     Intro : this a Console Based Application where OOPS concepts has been demonstrated in a real-world Scanario.
+     Intro : This a Console Based Application where OOPS concepts has been demonstrated in a real-world Scenario.

      Tech used : ----->>
      Backend :